hSaria/ChromaTerm/README.md

 # Usage

-By default, ChromaTerm reads a YAML file at `~/.chromatermrc` which would have your highlight rules.
+By default, ChromaTerm reads `.chromaterm.yml` in your home directory.
 As an example, run the following:

     echo "Jul 14 12:28:19: Message from 1.2.3.4" | ct

-Think of ChromaTerm like `grep`; just pipe things into it.
-However, unlike other programs which line-buffer, `ct` works with interactive applications, like `ssh`.
-In fact, I have `ssh() { /usr/bin/ssh $* | ct; }` in my `.bash_profile` so that my sessions are colored.

-> During installation, the default config file was copied to `~/.chromatermrc`; modify it to your liking.
+> During installation, the default config file was copied to home directory.

 # Highlight Rules